Complex Wavelet Mutual Information Loss: A Multi-Scale Loss Function for Semantic Segmentation: Experiment

 \subsection{Ablation studies}

-In this section, all ablation experiments were performed on the SNEMI3D dataset with U-Net model. \paragraph{Mutual Information (MI) vs \(\mathbf{L_1}\), \(\mathbf{L_2}\) Distance and Structural Similarity (SSIM)} As previously discussed, various metrics based on wavelet transforms have been developed for evaluating image similarity and guiding loss functions.
+In this section, all ablation experiments were performed on the SNEMI3D dataset with U-Net model.

+\paragraph{Mutual Information (MI) vs \(\mathbf{L_1}\), \(\mathbf{L_2}\) Distance and Structural Similarity (SSIM)} As previously discussed, various metrics based on wavelet transforms have been developed for evaluating image similarity and guiding loss functions.
 To assess the advantages of mutual information (MI) over commonly used metrics such as \(L_1\), \(L_2\), and SSIM, we conducted a comparative analysis.
-The experimental results, summarized in Table \ref{tab:2}, demonstrate that MI consistently outperforms \(L_1\), \(L_2\) distance, and SSIM across multiple evaluation metrics.
+The experimental results, summarized in Table \ref{tab:3}, demonstrate that MI consistently outperforms \(L_1\), \(L_2\) distance, and SSIM across multiple evaluation metrics.
 Unlike \(L_1\) and \(L_2\), which focus on pixel-wise intensity differences, and SSIM, which emphasizes structural similarity, MI captures joint statistical dependencies between features in each direction.
 This ability provides a more robust representation of structural differences between predictions and labels, particularly in complex segmentation tasks.